 Place-based Design

-After conversations with British designer Ilse Crawford, Shorefast founder Zita Cobb applied the same approach to the Inn’s interior design.
-Called upon as a guide, Crawford pointed out that the Inn shouldn’t be filled with European furniture and décor.
-The interior needed to be as anchored in place as the exterior.
-Crawford helped gather a team of international designers who travelled to Fogo Island and met with local artists and makers.
-Titled Outport Aesthetics, the series of collaborative sessions led to the creation of every piece that furnishes the Inn, from the textiles to the furniture.
+After conversations with British designer Ilse Crawford, Shorefast founder Zita Cobb extended this place-centric approach to the Inn’s interior.
+Crawford pointed out that the Inn shouldn’t be filled with European furniture and décor: “The interior needed to be as anchored in place as the exterior.”
+An international team of designers visited the island and collaborated with local artists and makers.
+These design sessions, titled “Outport Aesthetics,” resulted in furniture, textiles, and accessories that seamlessly blend traditional knowledge with a forward-thinking approach.

 Furniture